 The procession is a less elaborate affair but it shares the same brazilliant sense of saturnalian merry making and collective spirit as that at Rio.
 The drummers precede a long single file of slow grinding dancers and performers from various countries.
 It’s not a milonga so the conga gets longer.
 Here we go loop di loo!
 Snaking around the beachfront, past peanut vendors and surfboard menders, picking up reinforcements on the way.
 Looking at the drummer navigating it’s head always made me reflect, ‘Leadership looks fun, but it’s stressful. ’

 People of all shapes and sizes join the conga.
 One time a woman was so chubby she was both the front and the rear end of it.
+If she had lost some men would have liked her more some.
 By herself she was a group.
 I was afraid when she’d stoop.
 I got numbo dancing behind this jumbo.

 Everybody plays the fool.
 Anything can happen.
 Blissed by the hypnotic rhythm of the band, things can tend to get out of hand.
 Woo hah.
 Such mambo jambo is now an integral part of our social life.
 The most fun you can have without taking your clothes off.